tytydraco/yessleep/out/I_returned_from_orbit_only_to_find_myself_completely_alone.md

 After I knock the creature out for the third time, a shiny object slips out of its pocket.
 A key card.
 I yank it off the floor and slip it into my pocket.
 I now had a plan.

-Making sure the thing was not moving, I made my escape.
-I balanced atop my wheelchair, holding a screwdriver in my hand.
-Adrenaline kicked in when the creature stood back on its feet.
-Quick, I climbed into the ventilation ducts.
-Sweat beaded on my brow.
+Making sure the thing is not moving, I make my escape.
+I balance atop my wheelchair, holding a screwdriver in my hand.
+Adrenaline kicks  in when the creature stands back on its feet.
+Quickly, I climb into the ventilation ducts.
+Sweat beads on my brow.

-I worked my way through the vents, but I ran into a dead-end.
-A loud crash echoed throughout the vents behind me.
-I panicked.
-They made their way inside the vents.
-I scooted backwards through the tight corridor as fast as I could manage, now out of breath and heading in another direction.
+I work my way through the vents, but I run into a dead-end.
+A loud crash echos throughout the vents behind me.
+I panic.
+They make their way inside the vents.
+I scoot backwards through the tight corridor as fast as I can manage, now out of breath and heading in another direction.

-Shadows rounded the corner behind me, and the pounding of flesh followed.
-I jumped into a room.
-Pain shot up my leg as I hit the ground.
-But I had no time to complain as I limped towards the armory door.
+Shadows round the corner behind me, and the pounding of flesh follows.
+I jump into a room.
+Pain shoots up my leg as I hit the ground.
+But I have no time to complain as I limp towards the armory door.

-Limping at light speed, I waved my newfound keycard as I approached the door.
-It flashed green and chimed.
-I darted inside, slamming the door behind me.
-I flipped over the place, searching every drawer and cabinet.
-Finding a pistol, a shotgun, and the ammo for both, I was now prepared.
-Strange, my foot no longer hurt.
-In fact, my whole body felt back to normal now.
+Limping at light speed, I wave my newfound keycard as I approach the door.
+It flashes green and chimes.
+I dart inside, slamming the door behind me.
+I flip over the place, searching every drawer and cabinet.
+Finding a pistol, a shotgun, and the ammo for both, I am now prepared.
+Strange, my foot no longer hurts.
+In fact, my whole body feels back to normal now.

-I loaded the guns and waited, and not too long after, they found me.
-Chunks of flesh, brain, and blood splattered as I fired upon these former humans.
+I load the guns and wait, and not too long after, they find me.
+Chunks of flesh, brain, and blood splatter as I fire upon these former humans.
 Just as I expected, headshots did the trick.
-When I ran out of ammo, I just slammed the door shut and reloaded.
+When I run out of ammo, I just slam the door shut and reloaded.
 It was too easy.
-In half an hour, I massacred two hundred of those things.
+In half an hour, I massacre two hundred of those things.
 I’m unsure of how it happened because I’d never been a marksman.

-I stood surrounded by corpses, soaked in their blood as the realization came over me.
+I stand surrounded by corpses, soaked in their blood as the realization came over me.
 What have I done?
-My suit radio buzzed.
+My suit radio buzzes.

 “Thank you.
 You have brought forth a thousand demons.
 I have waited for this moment."

-As her words ceased, I watched the bodies before me liquify into blood.
-I retched, my head pounded again, and I collapsed to the floor.
-The impious liquid formed into puddles and seeped into the barren earth, draining until it was no more.
+As her words cease, I watch the bodies before me liquify into blood.
+I retch, my head pounds again, and I collapse to the floor.
+The impious liquid forms into puddles and seeps into the barren earth, draining until it is no more.

-I tried to stand, but my right ankle had fractured.
-I no longer had the strength to walk on it.
+I try to stand, but my right ankle is fractured.
+I no longer have the strength to walk on it.
 As I lay there, the ominous wail returned.
-Frantically, I scanned the surrounding windows but saw nothing.
-I slid across the floor and grabbed the door, shutting it, the wailing growing louder.
+Frantically, I scan the surrounding windows but see nothing.
+I slide across the floor and grab the door, shutting it, the wailing growing louder.

-The door shook with ferocious force, yet I saw nothing there.
-My radio made noise.
+The door shakes with ferocious force, yet I see nothing there.
+My radio makes noise.
 That loathsome voice again, like sandpaper on my ears.

 “Now I offer you a choice.
 Die for me and receive unlimited joy, or become a slave for the afterlife suffering for eternity.”